-The issue of incapacity in the employment context arises more often than most people would think.
-The term is applicable to changes in an employee's ability to fulfil all, or a significant portion, of their contractual obligations.
-It does not necessarily mean permanent or total incapacitation.
+Incapacity in the context of employment arises more often than most people would think.
+It includes changes in an employee's ability to fulfil their contractual obligations, or a significant portion.
+It is not necessarily permanent or total incapacitation.

-The law recognises that an employment relationship should not have to endure incapacity in some circumstances; this A-Z Guide addresses what an employer's obligations are when faced with an employee's incapacity and how the situation should be managed.
-Case law is referred to as it provides authoritative guidance in this area.
-The information in this A-Z Guide can be supplemented by reading the following A-Z Guides:
+The law recognises that an employment relationship should not have to endure incapacity, in some circumstances.
+This A-Z Guide addresses what an employer's obligations are when faced with an employee's incapacity, and how the situation should be managed.
+Case law is the basis of authoritative information on this topic.
+The information in this A-Z Guide can be supplemented by reading the following other A-Z Guides: